chododom/Image-and-Video-Super-Resolution/README.md

-# Video Super Resolution Using Neural Networks
+# Image and Video Super-Resolution Using Neural Networks
 Author: Dominik Chodounský

-This project was created as part of the course NI-MVI (Computational Intelligence Methods) at FIT CTU in Prague.

-Its aim is to take a short low-resolution video and use deep learning techniques to upscale the video resolution via synthetic generation.
+The aim of this project was to use deep learning techniques to upscale the resolution of images and subsequently videos via synthetic generation.

-The current progress of the project can be seen in the [milestone report](/milestone_report.pdf).

-Some examples of results of single image super resolutoin achieved by my adaptation of the U-Net architecture can be seen in [this](/plots) folder.
+More specifically, the project explores the usage of the U-Net and GAN architectures to achieve this goal.

+All details regarding the data, used methods and evaluation of results is included in the [report](./report.pdf).

+## Data

+In order to be able to train and test the models, you will need to import the contents of a zip file from the septuplet test version of Vimeo 90k dataset (http://data.csail.mit.edu/tofu/testset/vimeo_super_resolution_test.zip) in the folder /data/vimeo/.
+The same folder already includes the text files which specify which video sequences are used for trianing and which for testing.
+The code for setting up the data is already in the included [notebook](./src/Image_super_resolution.ipynb), so all you need to do is download and unzip the Vimeo images.

+## Code

+All experiments were run in the provided [Jupyter Notebook](./src/Image_super_resolution.ipynb) and all the source codes that it uses are located in folder [src](./src).

+All of the codes run with Python 3.8, the list of packages used in my development environment is shown in the [requirements file](requirements.txt).